How to Paint Ladybug Rocks

 You will need a brush basin.
-You can use an old pint jar, just be sure not to leave your brushes standing in it all day or overnight.
-Standing on their bristles will give them a permanent kink.
-If you are going to be painting often, you might like to pick up a brush basin like this one, it has ridges to rub your bristles on to help get the paint out of them and a brush rest so the bristles can sit suspended in water without standing on their tips.
+You can also use an old pint jar, just be sure not to leave your brushes standing in it all day.
+If you leave your brushes standing on their bristles, it will give them a permanent kink.
+If you are going to be painting often, you might want to pick up a brush basin that has ridges and a brush rest to efficiently clean and soak your brushes.

-If your ladybug rocks will always live indoors then any acrylic craft paint will be fine.
-However, if you are going to put them outside or in bright sunlight you will want to use either Folk Art's Outdoor Paint or Deco Art's Patio Paint.
-Both of these brands are especially made for outdoor use and contain UV inhibitors to minimize fading and special sealers against weathering.
+If your ladybugs will live indoors, any acrylic craft paint will work fine.
+However, if you are going to put them outside or in bright sunlight, you will want to use either Folk Art's Outdoor Paint or Deco Art's Patio Paint.
+Both of these brands are specially made for outdoor use.
+They contain UV inhibitors and sealers to minimize fading and weathering.

 Rocks and Stones